 Learning to code for free is one of the first keywords that a newbie types in Google.
 In today’s article, we went through some of the best coding websites, blogs, courses, and programs.
 All of these will give you a lot of opportunities to try and see what fits your needs.
 However, we are also aware of the fact that going through so many options can be a daunting task.
 That’s why pick one and start exploring.
 We also don’t encourage trying out too many things at the same time as it can lead to indecision and demotivation.

-Last, but not the least, learning to code is hard.
+Last, but not least, learning to code is hard.
 All you need is persistence to get past all the challenges.
-The best approach makes the best out of all the resources, join the community and try to contribute back to the community if needed.
+The best approach makes the best out of all the resources, joins the community, and try to contribute back to the community if needed.
+If you ever need essay writing services, you may pay for essays here.